Top 10 Examples of Journal Entry

 On Feb 28, 2019, Incurred Expenses worth $5,000

 On Feb 28, 2019, Purchased furniture worth $7,000

-Following are the transactions of Fun Ltd. Record the transaction in Journal.
+The following are the transactions of Fun Ltd. Record the transaction in the Journal.

-Small Finance International Ltd was incorporated on April 2019 with the capital initially of 10,000 common stock of $ 10 each.
-During the first month of its operating company had the following transactions.
+Small Finance International Ltd was incorporated in April 2019 with the capital initially of 10,000 common stocks of $ 10 each.
+During the first month of its operation the company had the following transactions.
 Record the journal entries of all the transactions.

-Different purchases related transactions in Company Material Ltd. are given below.
+Other purchases related to transactions in Company Material Ltd. are given below.
 Record the journal entry for each transaction.

-The business enterprise will be benefited in many ways by passing journal entries.
-Firstly it can get at one place the entire effect of any transactions.
-Secondly, it provides records of transaction in chronological order helping and easing out to locate any transaction based on their date.
-Thirdly it helps in mitigating the reason of the errors being the debit and credit of individual as well as total transactions can be easily compared.
-Moreover, any entries which are not going into any of the books maintained by the company have to be recorded in the journal itself.
+The business enterprise benefits, in many ways, by bypassing journal entries.
+Firstly it can get at one place the full effect of any transactions.
+Secondly, it provides records of transactions in chronological order helping and easing out to locate any transaction based on their date.
+Thirdly it helps mitigate the errors because the debit and credit of individuals and total transactions can be easily compared.
+Moreover, any entry which does not go into any books maintained by the company is recorded in the journal.

 This article has been a guide to Journal Entry Examples.
 Here we discuss the top 4 examples of journal entries in accounting used by business enterprises.
 You can learn more about accounting from the following articles –